 People have very different ideas with respect to their definition of stress.
 Probably the most common is, “physical, mental, or emotional strain or tension”.
 Another popular definition of stress is, “a condition or feeling experienced when a person perceives that demands exceed the personal and social resources the individual is able to mobilize.”

-The American Institute of Stress is an executive producer of Body Electric, by Justin Smith, due to be released July 2017 in London.
+The American Institute of Stress is an executive producer of Body Electric, by Justin Smith, due to be released soon.
 Watch the movie trailer and come back soon to order the DVD or purchase a digital download.